Halong Bay (photo: Herr-Bert)

 3. Boat Quay, Singapore

-Singapore might not be the most budget friendly of destinations but hanging out at Boat Quay, one of the countries most oldest and historical parts, is cheap and well worth whiling away a few hours.
+Singapore might not be the most budget-friendly of destinations but hanging out at Boat Quay, one of the country's oldest and most historical parts, is cheap enough and well worth whiling away a few hours.

 4. Lake Toba, Indonesia